khaled99b/LAB-OpenShift-Container-Platform-and-CloudForms-on-Azure/README.md

-34. To add OpenShift provider
+25. Add OpenShift provider
 -	Navigate to Compute → Containers → Providers.
 -	Click (Configuration), then click  (Add Existing Containers Provider).
 -	Enter a Name for the provider.
 -	From the Type list, select OpenShift Container Platform.
 -	Enter the appropriate Zone for the provider.
 If you do not specify a zone, it is set to default.